leonhsu95/employee-tracker/README.md

 - Console Table will display and generate all information within MySQL Database
 - User can add / edit /remove employees, assigned managers, roles and departments

+- Improvements: I can add a null value to clear manager assigned to employee in the future.
+This can be solved be mapping array and then extended ... in new array

 ## Tests